DAWSON CREEK DANCE CO.

 * We will inspire each other.
 We will share our LOVE and PASSION for dance with every person entering our studio.
 We will have students who share their LOVE and PASSION for dance with us!

-We are proud that our teachers are qualified or are working towards qualifications with the Royal Academy of Dance, Canadian Dance Teachers Association, Acrobatic Arts, Progressing Ballet Technique, and BCRPA Fitness Leadership.
+We are proud that our teachers are certified with the Royal Academy of Dance, Canadian Dance Teachers Association, Progressing Ballet Technique, Acrobatic Arts, and BCRPA Fitness Leadership, and are working towards additional certifications.
 This means they have successfully passed a teacher training program and exam to hold these credentials.
 They are knowledgeable about dance anatomy, proper techniques, safety, and injury prevention.

 Tap & Jazz